Fawn Hall: 1987–1995: Life after the Iran–Contra affair

+Personal life

+Relationships

+Hall dated the actor Rob Lowe, who tracked her down after seeing her at the Oliver North trial, and the couple attended Jack Lemmon's AFI Life Achievement Award ceremony in 1988.

+In April 1993, Hall married Danny Sugerman, former manager of The Doors.
 The Sugermans lived in the Hollywood Hills.
+She reportedly admitted to the use of cocaine while she held jobs on the National Security Council staff and at the Pentagon.

-It was reported that Sugerman introduced Hall to crack cocaine shortly after their marriage.
-She developed an addiction and suffered a non-lethal overdose in 1994, following which she went into rehab.
-Sugerman died in 2005 of lung cancer, and in 2007 Hall listed the house for sale for almost $2.5 million.
+It was reported that Sugerman had introduced Hall to crack cocaine shortly after their marriage.
+She became addicted and suffered a non-lethal overdose in 1994, following which she went into rehab.
+Sugerman died in 2005 of lung cancer, and, in 2007, Hall listed the house for sale for almost $2.5 million.
+In 2014, it was acquired for $1.96 million.

-As of 2012 Hall was living a quiet life in West Hollywood, working at a bookstore and staying out of the public eye.